 Rental Agreement in Virginia

-While having a solid agreement is essential, it is also crucial that your tenants understand their rights for legally breaking a lease and the penalties that come with unreasonably breaking the rental agreement.
+While having a solid lease agreement is essential, it is also crucial that your renters understand their rights for legally breaking a lease and the penalties that come with unreasonably breaking the rental agreement.
 Avoid misunderstanding by taking the time to discuss this with your Virginia tenant.

-Generally, tenants are required to send a written notice for terminating their lease.
-Your rental agreement should include how much notice a tenant must give you when ending their periodic lease in Virginia.
+Generally, renters are required to send a written notice for terminating their lease.
+Your rental agreement should include how much written notice a tenant must give a landlord when ending their periodic lease in Virginia.
 Breaking a lease early is not the same as evicting a tenant.

-In the state of Virginia, when a tenant breaks your agreement it is expected that they will give you these written notices:
+In the state of Virginia, when a tenant breaks your lease agreement it is expected that they will give the landlord these written notices:

-For a month-to-month contract, your renters are required to provide you with written notice within 30 days or less prior to terminating the agreement.
+For a month-to-month contract, your renters are required to provide the landlord with written notice within 30 days or less prior to terminating the lease agreement.
 For a lease with no end date, at least 120 days prior notice is required.

-Per Virginia landlord-tenant law, your tenants are not required to provide notice for contracts with fixed end dates.
-It is already understood that the lease expires on the last day stated in the agreement.
+Per Virginia landlord-tenant law, your renters are not required to provide notice for contracts with fixed end dates.
+It is already understood that the lease expires on the last day stated in the lease.

 Two people reaching across a desk to shake hands